R35007/Mock-Server/README.md

   getValidConfig,
   getValidStore,
   getValidRouteConfig,
-} = require("@r35007/mock-server/dist/utils/validators");
+} = require('@r35007/mock-server/dist/utils/validators');

 const options = {
   reverse: true, // If true the db will be generated in reverse order
-  dbMode: "fetch", // The direct route value will be set to fetch };
+  dbMode: 'fetch', // The direct route value will be set to fetch };

-const root = "./";
+const root = './';

 const db = getValidDb(
-  "db.json", // db or HAR
+  'db.json', // db or HAR
   { injectors, root, reverse, dbMode, mockServer }
 ); // returns valid Db combined with the given injectors.
 Also helps to extract a db from HAR file. internally use getValidRouteConfig const middleware = getValidMiddlewares(middlewares, { root, mockServer }); // returns a valid middleware along with the default middlewares